 The VVC base stream and the corresponding LCEVC enhancement stream shall both conform to one of the formats specified in Section 5.2.

-The spatial resolution of the LCEVC enhancement stream shall be equal to X times that of the base layer horizontally and/or vertically.
+The spatial resolution of the LCEVC enhancement stream shall be equal to X times that of the base layer horizontally and vertically.
 The value of X shall be 1, 2, or 4.

 The settings of Section 5.2 that are applied to the VVC stream shall be applied identically to the LCEVC stream.